Dirkster99/AvalonDock/README.md

 - Fix for Issue <a href="https://github.com/Dirkster99/AvalonDock/issues/6">#6 Drag and Drop of Document or ToolWindow content does not always work on (scaled) 4K display</a>

+- Fix for Issue <a href="https://github.com/xceedsoftware/wpftoolkit/issues/1360">#1360 Clear Bindings</a>

 ## Patch History for AvalonDock Version 3.3

 - (FIXED in 3.4) AvalonDock Bug after reloading layout <a href="https://github.com/Dirkster99/AvalonDock/wiki/(Fixed)-AvalonDock-Bug-after-reloading-layout">-&gt;</a>